dstoll243/budget-tool-oo/README.md

 # TRANSACTION TRACKER OO

+Run `ruby tools/console.rb` in your terminal to start this program

 For this exercise, you will be creating a program to track transactions between users and store locations.
 For our purposes, a `Customer` has many `Transaction`s, a `Location` has many `Transaction`s, and `Transaction`s belong to both `Customer` and `Location`.

 ## Deliverables